 In 1917 they were part of the Desert Column that advanced into Palestine.
 The regiment participated in the bloody battles to break the Gaza-Beersheba line and helped capture Jerusalem.
 They participated in the Es Salt Raid in May 1918.
 In August they were one of the regiments re-equipped with swords and rifle boots, and retrained to take a more orthodox cavalry role.
 In their new role they took part in the rout of the Ottoman army in the Jordan Valley, a campaign the light horse referred to as "The Great Ride".
 In September the 10th was the first formed regiment to enter Damascus.

-I am calling on my colleague and the Minister for Veterans Affairs, Hon Darren Chester MP, to consider this important project for funding ahead of the budget this April.
+I am am pleased to announce that my colleague and the Minister for Veterans Affairs, Hon Darren Chester MP, considered this important project and announced $250,000 of funding for this from the current budget.

 HASLUCK MILITARY MAP…